oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Token Storage in a Service Worker {#token-storage-service-worker}
 ---------------------------------

-Obtaining and storing the tokens with a service worker is the most secure option for unencrypted storage, as that isolates the tokens from XSS attacks.
-This is described in {{service-worker}}.
+Obtaining and storing the tokens with a service worker is the most secure option for unencrypted storage, as that isolates the tokens from XSS attacks, as described in {{service-worker}}.

+The Service Worker MUST NOT store tokens in any persistent storage API that is shared with the main window.
+For example, the IndexedDB storage is shared between the browsing context and Service Worker, so is not a suitable place for the Service Worker to persist data that should remain inaccessible to the main window.

+Service Workers are not guaranteed to run persistently, and may be shut down by the browser for various reasons.
+This should be taken into consideration when implementing this pattern, until a persistent storage API that is isolated to Service Workers is available in browsers.

 This, like the other unencrypted options, do not provide any protection against exfiltration from the filesystem.

 In-Memory Token Storage {#token-storage-in-memory}
 -----------------------